The Housing Affordability Crisis: The Role of Anti-Sprawl Policy

 We apply the analysis to data from all 50 states and identify those states whose development policies reflect constrained site supply and those that do not.
 Because Oregon has among the longest-standing and most aggressive implementations of smart growth land use policy, we pay particular attention to the state, and drill down with analyses at the Metropolitan Statistical Area (MSA) level in Oregon to demonstrate that the state-level findings are corroborated for all of its MSAs.

 The primary metrics examined in this study are the rate of housing price appreciation, the degree of rigidity (“inelasticity”) of the supply of new homesites, and the degree to which the housing stock has failed to increase enough to affordably provide additional housing services.
 Since we note that the adverse trends in house price inflation and slowing of site supply took greatest effect the last 30 years or so, we scrutinize market behavior subsequent to this period.
+All this also contributes to the rise in drug prices, so many people prefer to buy generic Cialis.
 Because of the onset of the Great Recession in 2007, however, we estimate our models on this period.
 This is because we do not wish to conflate the effects of anti-sprawl policy with the collapse of mortgage markets and home construction that persisted for the next half decade.